-The following documentation must be uploaded into the Program's computerized immunization software system and must be complete before a student can begin clinical rotations.
+The following documentation must be uploaded into the Program's vendor for immunization and must be complete before a student can begin clinical rotations.
 Failure to upload a complete medical record by the deadline provided will result in a delayed start and may result in delayed graduation.
 Complete physical examination by a licensed health care provider.

-- Current health insurance card emailed to the Nursing Director - Titers demonstrating immunity to MMR, Hep B and Varicella - Criminal background check - Drug screen - Current CPR certification - Blood Borne Pathogens (BBP) training certification - Immunizations - o Tdap (within 10 years) - MMR (2 MMR vaccines or positive titer) - Varicella (vaccine or positive titer) or health care provider documentation of varicella (chicken pox) or herpes zoster (shingles).
-Either of them is acceptable documentation for immunity. - Hepatitis B (3 vaccines and titer) (requires 3 doses to be completed over 6 months) - o TB 2- Step or QuantiFERON Gold (current within one month of clinical start date) - o Influenza immunization, as soon as available each Fall, no later than October 31.
+- Current health insurance card

+- Titers demonstrating immunity to MMR, Hep B and Varicella

+- Criminal background check

+- Drug screen

+- Current CPR certification

+- Blood Borne Pathogens (BBP) training certification

+- Immunizations

+- o Tdap (within 10 years)

+- o MMR (2 MMR vaccines or positive titer)

+- Varicella (vaccine or positive titer)

+- o Hepatitis B (3 vaccines and titer) (requires 3 doses to be completed over 6 months)

+- o TB 2- Step or QuantiFERON Gold (current within one month of clinical start date)

+- o Influenza immunization, as soon as available each Fall, no later than September 1.

-Professionalism Standards for Students on Clinical Rotations
+Professionalism Standards for Students During Clinical Rotations